jeffscyberjournal/CTFbin/GameZone.md

 Looks like just port 22 and 80.

 ## Q1 What is the name of the large cartoon avatar holding a sniper on the forum?
-Answer: Agent 47 from the game "hitman: codename 47" is obtainable from tineye aswell
+Answer: Agent 47 from the game "hitman: codename 47" is obtainable from tineye aswell.
+From tineye seems like it might be linked from xbox game "hitman abolution".